-What to do with your old server equipment
+What to do with old server hardware & equipment

 Old server hardware is a fact of life – the perpetual drive for increased processing power, more storage and improved software functionality means that the average lifespan for a new server is around three years.
 And with support for Server 2003 ending in less than a month, there is expected to be a large increase in the number of redundant servers that need to be disposed of.

 So what are the factors you need to consider when disposing of server hardware?

 By their very design, servers are intended to store data.
 More importantly still, they are supposed to simplify sharing of information within your corporate network.